Join Duncan Stewart as he looks at the top ten trends for 2018 and beyond that will have an impact on your business and your life.

 Each prediction is data driven, quantitative, and counter-consensus.
 Getting in front of these trends will allow you to improve your bottom line immediately.

-His ten topics for 2017 cover the whole tech, media and telecom landscape:
+His topics for 2018 cover the whole tech, media and telecom landscape:

 - The core of this year’s Predictions report is all about machine learning, the fastest growing part of artificial intelligence (AI) technology.
 Duncan is predicting that the enterprise use of machine learning will double in 2018 over the year before, and double again by 2020.
 Accelerated by new kinds of chip hardware, as well as the removal of critical barriers, Duncan says that not only is this the most important topic for 2018, it may the most important he has EVER talked about!
 To quote an attendee at the Toronto Predictions launch “I had heard lots about machine learning before, but after hearing this morning’s speech, I finally feel like I really understand it.”

 - Augmented reality is having its breakout year, with over a billion people creating and sharing AR content.
 But how much of that is just adding puppy ears to selfies?

 - The smartphone of the future will look the same on the outside, with all the innovation occurring “under the hood.”
 But those invisible improvements come at a price, with more than 10% of phones selling for US$1,000 and up in 2018.